honnisha/rheia/README.md

 # Rheia

-Rheia is a RPG game inspired by Minecraft RPG Servers and Hytale game written in Rust.\
+Rheia is a RPG game inspired by Minecraft RPG Servers and Hytale game, written in Rust.\
 Aimed at wide possibilities for server-side extensibility and customization.

 - [rheia-godot](https://github.com/honnisha/rheia/tree/master/rheia-godot) - Godot 4 project.